MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-application-publishing-and-client-interaction.md

 #### Requirements for using shell extensions

 - Packages that contain embedded shell extensions must be published globally.
-- The “bitness” of the application, Sequencer, and App-V client must match, or the shell extensions won’t work.
+- The “bitness” of the application, Sequencer, and App-V Client must match, or the shell extensions won’t work.
 For example:
   - The version of the application is 64-bit.
   - The Sequencer is running on a 64-bit computer.
-  - The package is being delivered to a 64-bit App-V client computer.
+  - The package is being delivered to a 64-bit App-V Client computer.

 The following table displays the supported shell extensions.